aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/_index.md

 - **Unexpected dimensions** – Double‑check that you haven’t overridden the X/Y dimensions elsewhere in your code.
 - **License not found** – Place the `Aspose.BarCode.lic` file in the classpath or set the license programmatically at startup.

-## Frequently Asked Questions

-**Q: Can I generate barcodes on the fly in a web application?**
-A: Yes.
-Aspose.BarCode works perfectly in servlet containers; you can stream the image directly to the HTTP response.

-**Q: Does the library support color barcodes?**
-A: Absolutely.
-Use the `setForeColor` and `setBackColor` methods to customize foreground and background colors.

-**Q: Is it possible to generate barcodes without writing to disk?**
-A: Yes.
-You can write the barcode to a `ByteArrayOutputStream` and then serve it directly or embed it in PDFs.

-**Q: How do I handle large batch generation?**
-A: Create a single `BarcodeGenerator` instance and reuse it inside a loop, updating the code text each iteration to reduce object creation overhead.

-**Q: Are there any performance benchmarks?**
-A: In typical use‑cases, generating a 300 × 150 px Code128 barcode takes under 2 ms on a modern CPU.

 ## Barcode Configuration Tutorials
 ### [Configuring Barcode with Segments in Java](./configuring-barcode-segments/)
 Generate customized barcodes in Java effortlessly with Aspose.BarCode.
 Versatile, efficient, and developer‑friendly.